CITunitec/NodePong/README.md

     npm install

+To install the dependencies, then run it with **node**:

+    node app.js

-To install the dependencies, and finally go to: <http://localhost:3000>
+And finally go to: <http://localhost:3000>

 You'll need at least two browsers tabs to play, or two browsers, or two computers in the same network, or a remote server (if you do, please